 Personal Tutoring Statement 2019/20

-Any student's Personal Tutor will be a member of staff familiar with their general area of study and the expectations of academic work in their discipline.
-He/she will have a clear understanding of their role in supporting students' studies and how to direct students to any other support they might need during their time at the University.
+They will have a clear understanding of their role in supporting your studies and how to direct you to any other support you might need during your time at the University.

 Your Personal Tutor will:

 - help you to review your academic progress and performance regularly